casper-network/docs-archive/dapp-dev-guide/tutorials/erc20/tests.rst

             .unwrap()
     }

-This function returns the number of decimal places for the token:
+The `token_decimals` function returns the number of decimal places for the token:

 .. code-block:: rust